harrycresswell/harry/content/articles/intentions-2020.md

 - 12 Rules for Life by Jordan B. Peterson
 - Future Ethics by Cennydd Bowles

 I’d like to read more non-fiction, it’s something I’m not very good at.
-I promised Rebekka I’ll give Harry Potter a shot (in German) a while back, so it’s time I fulfilled that promise.
+I promised Rebekka I’ll give Harry Potter a shot (in German) a while back, so it’s time to fulfill that promise.

 ## Writing